 Why Brands Need a Conversational Interface

 The following is excerpted from “Do You Have a Conversational Interface?” written by Bala Iyer, Andrew Burgert, and Gerald C. Kane and published in MIT Sloan Management Review on October 3, 2016.
-The original article can be found here.

 Without question we live in the age of mobile applications.
 We spend roughly 25% of our media consumption time on mobile, up from just 12% in 2012.
 According to Statista, there are nearly 6 million apps available for mobile download.
 This profusion of choices means it can be difficult for users not only to choose which apps to download, but to manage them all.
 This “app fatigue” has led to many apps having a very short life on users phones.
 In fact the top apps have managed to engage users and concentrate their usage time.
 Users spend 45% of their app usage time on their most favorite app and 84% of their time on their top 5 apps.

-Seeing the difficulty in building breakthrough mobile apps of their own, brands should look to the future and create engaging conversational experiences on top of the popular messaging apps.
+Seeing the difficulty in building breakthrough mobile apps of their own, brands should look to the future and create engaging conversational interface on top of the popular messaging apps.
 The next era will belong to an emerging new channel or “conversational layer” using both text and voice.
-This conversational layer will incorporate chat, messaging, and natural language interfaces to interact with people, brands, services, and bots.
+This conversational interface layer will incorporate chat, messaging, and natural language interfaces to interact with people, brands, services, and bots.
 This shift is currently evidenced by the massive adoption of messaging apps such as Facebook Messenger, Amazon Echo, and WhatsApp, which together host more than 60 billion messages daily.

 According to eMarketer, messaging apps will reach 2 billion people within a few years.
 WhatsApp users average nearly 200 minutes each week using the service, and many teenagers now spend more time on smartphones sending instant messages than perusing social networks.
 What’s more is that individual users have already signalled they are ready for this messaging future.
 In a recent survey conducted by Dynmark, SMS text messages have a 98% open rate and nine in ten text messages are read within three seconds of receipt.
 Many consumers have grown comfortable interacting businesses via messaging apps and SMS.

-Bots as Conversation Partners
+Bots as Conversational Interface Partners

 While mobile chat platforms are interesting, the arrival of artificial intelligence-powered engines called bots or smart agents have made them a powerful tool for sense-making and commerce.
 Bots use machine-learning techniques to understand text and provide better responses to user queries.
 They are present in the background, and they make sense of the conversations taking place and convert them into actions using apps, such as scheduling a meeting or ordering a pizza.
 For example, imagine you are chatting with your spouse using Messenger and discussing options for dinner.
 Using machine-learning algorithms, a bot can recognize that you are talking about eating options and initiate a transaction with your favorite food delivery app.
 The messaging platform effectively becomes a distribution channel for software and services without leaving the conversation.